How Big Do Jack Russell Terriers Get? Size & Growth Guide

 Weight Chart by Age

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Jack Russell Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and deafness.
+Care for Jack Russell Terriers has to account for a small frame, a moderate shedding profile, and breed-linked risk around luxating patella and deafness.

 Male vs Female Size